kitzeslab/opensoundscape/README.md

 # Quick Start

-Using Audio and Spectrogram classes #tldr
+Using Audio and Spectrogram classes
 ```python
 from opensoundscape.audio import Audio
 from opensoundscape.spectrogram import Spectrogram